wahyukusumo/wiz-lighter/README.md

 ### Alternative
 - [pywizlight](https://github.com/sbidy/pywizlight)
-- Standard UDP mobile app
-  If you just want simple mobile app to control your bulb
+- You can use any UDP app in your mobile, and you can just cutomize button with your favorite command.

 ### Installation